gmichnikov/untrippd/README.md

 This allows the search results to appear in three sections (country, state, city), rather than ll together.
 The result of this can be seen by searching for "New" on any page of the site.
 New Zealand, New York, and New Orleans appear in three different parts of the search results.

+### Google Places API
+The suggestion form contains an optional search field into which a user can enter an address or business associated with each suggestion.
+The power of Google makes hundreds of millions of address/places available through this search bar.
+If a location is entered, the suggestion is then rendered with a google map that shows a marker at that location.

 ### Travel-Specific Features: Special Regions, Exploring the World

 #### Special Regions